Analytics

 Qualifications & Certifications Required

-• Disclosure and Barring Service (DBS) check – standard requirement for all care home staff
+• Disclosure and Barring Service (DBS) check: Enhanced DBS disclosure is mandatory for all care home staff

-• Right to Work in the UK – verified documentation required
+• Right to Work in the UK: Valid passport, visa, or settled status documentation

 Key Employers & Industry in Stoke-on-Trent